Tyba-Energy/react-tailwindcss-datepicker/README.md

 those are merged.

 To make additional changes to this repo, run `npm install; npm run build` after applying the changes.
 We commit `dist` to git so we can install the package directly from github without additional build steps.
+Then in the `tyba` repo, do `yarn remove react-tailwindcss-datepicker; yarn add Tyba-Energy/react-tailwindcss-datepicker --save` so that the commit hash in `yarn.lock` gets updated.